hyurl/goroutine/README.md

-And since this registry is shared between the main thread and the worker thread, when calling `go(markdown2html)`, the main thread only sends the index of the function to the worker thread, and let itself to find the function from the registry, than call the function with additional arguments.
+And since this registry is shared between the main thread and the worker thread, when calling `go(markdown2html)`, the main thread only sends the index of the function to the worker thread, and let itself to find the function from the registry, then call the function with additional arguments.

 ## API